Software Engineering · DevOps · Infrastructure

 University of Pittsburgh, Pittsburgh, PA

-• Consulted with researchers to deploy and optimize software across HPC and cloud environments.
+• Consulted with researchers and faculty to deploy and optimize software across HPC and cloud environments.

-• Led technical debt remediation efforts, eliminating 70% of legacy debt over 2 years.
+• Led technical debt remediation projects, eliminating 70% of legacy debt over two years.

-• Delivered company-wide workshops on GitOps, CI/CD, testing, workflow automation, and containerization.
+• Delivered company-wide workshops on GitOps, CI/CD, testing, and workflow automation.

-• Mentored 4 junior engineers in modern development practices and team efficiency.
+• Mentored 4 junior engineers in modern development practices.

 Graduate Research Assistant